- Nearly half of college graduates feel underqualified for entry-level jobs.

 Read on as we explore the role of soft skills and how they can help address your students’ unique challenges and highlight a few tips for building these skills in your course.

-Consider this: according to a recent survey, fewer than half of college seniors feel prepared to enter the workforce.
+Consider this: in our recent survey, nearly half of college graduates reported they feel underqualified for entry-level jobs.
 While students may feel secure in their understanding of coursework, they often lack confidence in their ability to apply those concepts and lessons once they’ve entered their careers.
 Even before starting their career paths, students recognize the challenges associated with actually finding a job.
 Considering your students will one day need to demonstrate their value, experience and skillsets, their ability to synthesize and convey those skillsets is paramount.

 “The Social Services community is very tight-knit across the country.
 Therefore, it’s incredibly important for [students] to learn good networking skills to help ensure they find the best fit for them.” – Milford